timspro/firestore-util/README.md

 This zero-dependency library offers common operations such as `update`, `remove`, `copy`, `remove` that make use of batch correctly.

 To support this, `query` is also offered with `where` and `limit` options to allow for a query to be specified with data.

+## Environment Variables

+To aid testing, there are a few environment variables which create large tests:

+`TEST_SIZE`: the number of objects to put into the database

+`BATCH_SIZE`: the number of objects to put into a batch

+`CONCURRENT`: the number of batches executed in parallel